Rice Purity Test

 Scores 0-8: Extremely Rare

 You’ve done basically everything on the list.
 Only about 0.3% of people score this low.
-You’ve definitely lived a full life so far.
+Your Rice Purity Test score tells that you lived a full life so far.

 How to Take the Rice Purity Test

-Taking this assessment is straightforward.
-You’ll see 100 questions presented one at a time.
+Taking this university-born fun survey is simple and straightforward.
+You’ll see 100 point checklist presented one at a time.
 Each question asks if you’ve ever done a specific thing.

 You can then share your result on social media if you want, or keep it private.
 The choice is entirely yours.